StoneT2000/Halite3-JS/README.md

 Each ship has a status and a target destination.
 The statuses are ```'return', 'mine', 'leaveAnywhere', 'buildDropoff', 'final', 'goingToBuildDropoff', 'blockDropoff'```
 - ```return``` means the ship is returning to deliver halite
 - ```mine``` means the ship is out to go and mine
-- ```leaveAnywhere``` is a status telling the ship to leave ASAP, usually because it is hogging a key position such as dropoff location
+- ```leaveAnywhere``` is a status telling the ship to leave ASAP, usually because it is hogging a key position such as a friendly dropoff
 - ```buildDropoff``` is a status meaning the ship is going to stay still and attempt to build a dropoff when possible
 - ```final``` is a status telling the ship to run its end game code, essentially returning all ships to dropoffs and shipyards as late as possible and storing all our mined halite.
 - ```goingToBuildDropoff``` is a status telling the ship to move to a designated (optimal) location for building a dropoff